 Clinging to a cliff face over 3,000 metres above sea level, the Tiger’s Nest, or Paro Taktsang, is one of the most venerated and sacred Buddhist sites in the world.
 The only way to reach the monastery is by following steep pilgrim paths through the pine forest, but visiting as the grand finale to your trek allows you to get ahead of the crowds.
 Rather than joining the constant stream of visitors on the main trail, head straight downhill from your overnight camp as dawn breaks, arriving at the Tiger’s Nest before anyone else, with the scent of incense and the gentle sound of monastic chanting filling the early morning air.

-The guide price of £4,390US$4,990 is a per person price (not including international flights) staying 2 nights in Paro, 2 nights in Bumthang, 2 nights in Phobjikha, 2 nights in Punakha, 1 night in Thimpu & 1 nights at Bumdra tented camp; all in our favourite mid-range hotels.
+The guide price of £3,890US$4,390 is a per person price (not including international flights) staying 3 nights in Paro, 2 nights in Bumthang, 2 nights in a farm-stay in Phobjikha, 2 nights in Punakha & 1 nights at Bumdra tented camp; all in our favourite mid-range hotels.
 How yours looks is up to you, our tailor-made specialists work with you to create your perfect journey.

 Embark on an adventure, where luxury has a different meaning - here, luxury lies in the privilege of a truly transformative experience - wander between villages, along trails lined with small farms, with Nepal’s snow-capped peaks standing tall around you.